rdkcentral/entservices-inputoutput/.github/instructions/Pluginimplementation.instructions.md

 **2. Handle Activation (The Re-registration Step)**

-Always use if (plugin->Callsign() == "YourTargetCallsign") as the initial gate in your StateChange method.
+Always use an initial state change callback check such as `if (plugin->Callsign() == "YourTargetCallsign")` in your state change callback method.
 This guarantees that all subsequent logs and re-registration/cleanup logic are executed only for the plugin you are actively monitoring.

 ```cpp
 // StateChange() called when TargetPlugin comes online